frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

 More details about best practices for Onshape assemblies are included on the [Assembly Best Practices Page](/best-practices/assembly-setup/).

+It should be noted that while modeling every detail of the robot hardware (bolts, rivets, nuts) is beneficial for purchasing and real life assembly purposes, it isn't strictly necessary.
+Time is a precious resource, especially during build season, so you should spend it on what will give you the biggest return.

 ## Top Level Robot Assembly
 Now that you have a drivebase, you can create a top level robot assembly.
 Create an assembly tab above the `Master Sketch` part studio and name it `Top Level Robot Assembly`.
-Here, you will bring in the drivebase, as well as a sample mechanism from XXXXX.
+Here, you will bring in the drivebase and the scoring mechanism from [1678's 2023 robot](https://www.thebluealliance.com/team/1678/2023).

+Copy [this link](https://cad.onshape.com/documents/28a750426de8e2bc17d5b900/w/8e79c6217ae2ce07ff57d900/e/a4d266d03289620078d13a80) to access the scoring mechanism.

 <center>**Top Level Robot Assembly**</center>
 <!-- Slideshow container -->